kylegalloway/old-kylegalloway.github.io/_posts/2015-09-01-school-smarts.md

 categories: General, Productivity
 ---

-When you're start to go to college, many people give you some great advice (sometimes too much; sometimes not so great).
+When you're start out at college, many people give you some great advice (sometimes too much; sometimes not so great).
 This advice often concerns things like use your free time wisely, sit in the front of class, take good notes, don't stay up too late, etc.

 Well, I'm here to be your 1,000,000 advisor.
 Because most of this advice is true.